prince-std/Data-Scince-OABSIP/README.md

-# Data Science Internship OIBSIP
+# Data Science Internship project OIBSIP
 ## Oasis Infobyte Data Science Internship Project

 Welcome to the repository for my Data Science Internship Project with Oasis Infobyte.
 This project is a result of my efforts in completing three tasks assigned during the internship, aimed at solving real-world problems through data science methodologies.